-To avoid double counting GHG emissions reductions for measures that reduce emissions in building energy and water, these measures account for overlapping effects.
-For example, Measure ES2 (Procure Zero Carbon Electricity) is implemented first and includes electricity emission factors and CPA participation rates that are applied through the remaining building energy and water measures.
-Further, each measures' baseline activity data (i.e., electricity and natural gas consumption) is affected by the ordering of the measures.
-For example, grid electricity savings from solar production under measure ES3 (Increase Renewable Energy Production) are subtracted from the adjusted BAU electricity activity data for the relevant building sector and the resulting electricity usage is used as the new "baseline" activity data for the next measure, Measure E4 (Improve Energy Efficiency of Existing Buildings).
+energy and water measures.
+Further, each measure's baseline activity data (i.e., electricity and natural gas consumption) are affected by the ordering of the measures.
+For example, grid electricity savings from solar production under Measure ES3 (Increase Renewable Energy Production) are subtracted from the adjusted BAU electricity activity data for the relevant building sector and the resulting electricity usage is used as the new "baseline" activity data for the next measure, Measure E4 (Improve Energy Efficiency of Existing Buildings).
 After Measure E4 is implemented, the new "baseline" activity data are recalculated and used as the new "baseline" total electricity usage for Measure E1 (Transition Existing Buildings to All-Electric).
 For calculation purposes, measures were assumed to be implemented in the following order: